His Majesty's Inspectorate of Constabulary and Fire & Rescue Services

 His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS), formerly Her Majesty's Inspectorate of Constabulary (HMIC), has statutory responsibility for the inspection of the police forces of England and Wales, and since July 2017 the fire and rescue services of England.
 HMICFRS is headed by the Chief Inspector of Constabulary and Chief Inspector of Fire & Rescue Services.
 It has taken over the responsibilities of His Majesty's Fire Service Inspectorate.

+The Inspectorate is one of 5 inspectorates of the criminal justice system of England and Wales.
+The others are His Majesty's Crown Prosecution Service Inspectorate, His Majesty's Inspectorate of Prisons, His Majesty's Inspectorate of Probation, and the Criminal Justice Joint Inspectorate.

 Inspections may also be made, by invitation only, and on a non-statutory basis, of the Police Service of Northern Ireland and other organisations with policing responsibility.

 England and Wales

 In England and Wales, HMICFRS is responsible to the UK Parliament.
 The first inspectors were appointed under the County and Borough Police Act 1856; current statutory functions are contained in the Police Act 1996 and related legislation.
 However, the body's principal statutory functions are unchanged since its establishment in 1856, namely to assess and report on the efficiency and effectiveness of police forces in England and Wales.
 In July 2017, its remit was expanded to include responsibility to assess and report on the efficiency, effectiveness and leadership of the 45 Fire & Rescue services in England.

 The inspectorate is also paid by other departments to report on the activities of non-Home Office bodies involved in law enforcement, such as the British Transport Police, the Civil Nuclear Constabulary, HM Revenue and Customs, the National Crime Agency, the Police Service of Northern Ireland and some overseas police forces.

 Reporting has also been performed on a voluntary basis for the Special Investigation Branch (SIB) of the Royal Military Police.
 It also receives funding from the Treasury for its work on HMRC.

 As a public authority, decisions and actions of HMICFRS are susceptible to judicial review.